Food allergies : Ultra-processed foods are to blame

-In the 90s it was mainly respiratory allergies which exploded, and since 10 it has been food allergies.
+In the 90s it was mainly respiratory allergies which exploded, and since ten years ago it has been food allergies.

 Today our food is ultra-processed:

-we no longer eat simple and raw foods, we eat foods full of additives, colorings, and preservatives.
+we no longer eat simple and raw foods, we eat foods full of additives, colourings, and preservatives.

-And our modern diet is impacting our immune system :
+Our modern diet is impacting our immune system

 Disruption of Gut Flora:

-UPFs can disrupt the balance of beneficial bacteria in the gut.
-The gut microbiota plays a crucial role in immune system development and function.
-A healthy, diverse microbiota helps to train the immune system to differentiate between harmless substances and potential threats.
+Ultra-processed foods (UPF) can disrupt the balance of beneficial bacteria in the gut.
+The gut microbiome plays a crucial role in immune system development and function.
+A healthy, diverse microbiome helps to train the immune system to differentiate between harmless substances and potential threats.

 Increased Permeability: Emulsifiers and other additives in UPFs can weaken the gut lining, making it more permeable (often referred to as « leaky gut »).
 This allows partially digested food particles and other substances to cross into the bloodstream, triggering immune responses and potentially leading to food allergies.